 But any dog can be made to be aggressive or might have aggressive tendencies.
 Well-known dog trainer and television host Cesar Milan writes on his website, “The difference between an aggressive Chihuahua and an aggressive pit bull is that the bigger breeds can cause proportionately bigger damage.”
 Thus, a pit bull attack might be more likely to cause significant damage – and might, therefore, garner more media reports – than a Chihuahua attack.

 Vicious Dog Declaration in Des Moines

 This includes Des Moines, which declares pit bulls and “any dog which has the appearance and characteristics of being predominantly of the [pit bull] breeds” as automatically vicious.
-This requires the dog owner purchase homeowner’s insurance with minimum liability of $100,000.
+This requires the dog owner to purchase homeowner’s insurance coverage with a minimum liability of $100,000.

 But any dog can be declared vicious if it meets certain requirements.
 Des Moines declares dogs vicious if the dog:

 - attacks a human or domestic animal without provocation;